Zeanon/danger-klipper/docs/Config_Reference.md

 #   See the "common I2C settings" section for a description of the
 #   above parameters.
 The default "i2c_speed" is 400000.
 #axes_map: x, y, z
 #   See the "adxl345" section for information on this parameter.
-#disable_heaters:
-#   See the "adxl345" section for information on this parameter.
 ```